 NYC Health + Hospitals has agreements with certain third-party payors that provide for payments at amounts different from its charges or established rates.
 Payment arrangements include prospectively determined rates, discounted charges, per diem payments, and value-based payment arrangements; a payment relationship in which there is a shift from a pure volume-based payment (i.e., fee for service) to an outcome-based payment where health providers are paid based on improvement of health of the patient rather than volume of services provided to the patient.
 Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered, including estimated third-party payor settlements resulting from audits, reviews, and investigations.
-These estimated third-party payor settlements are accrued in the period the related services are rendered and adjusted in future periods as revised information becomes known or as years are no longer subject to such audits, reviews, and investigations.
+These estimated in future periods as revised information becomes known or as years are no longer subject to such audits, reviews, and investigations.
 Net patient service revenue is reported net of the provision for bad debts of \$453.3 million in 2019 and \$306.1 million in 2018.